giacomopj/py-package-template/README.md

 These three images can be run from Run and Debug menu in VS Code, either with or without re-building.

 Note that any build is time-consuming and requires Internet connection.
 A fresh build is necessary only when changing the Dockerfile or the dependencies of the virtual environment.
+The source code in /src is automatically updated at every run.

 ![alt text](/resources/vsc_menu.png)